Emankey19/CAPSTONE2024Fall_2024-main/README.md

 ## HTML validator check

-![Screenshot image for validator check](screenshot/validatorcheck.png)
+![Screenshot image for validator check](screenshot/validatorcheck.png) I made sure all the file passed the Validator check, Iused one screenshot to avoid repitition!

 ## Challenges
 Styling with CSS was somewhat challenging but I leanred a lot of things.